Clive Palmer Accidentally Sends Text Message Meant For His Media Advisor To 18 Million Australians

 Palmer has since addressed today’s text message, stating that it was meant for his media advisor, who’s name is Evan.

-“‘Evan’ sits just above ‘Every single Australian’ in my phone’s contact list” says Clive.
+“‘Evan’ sits just above ‘Every single Australian voter’ in my phone’s contact list” says Clive.

 “It was an easy mistake to make, and a costly one too.
 At 6 cents a text…”

-“Anyway, I apologise for the third one but not the two others.
-To be honest I’m just getting really excited to get elected again and want to see if all my favourite haunts are still open”
+“Anyway, I apologise for that one, but not the others.
+To be honest I’m just getting really excited to get elected again and want to see if all my favourite haunts are still open down south”

 “For the record, the restaurant’s name is the Paragon Cafe in Goulburn.
 It’s incredible”